vhu474/ControllinoRTU/README.md

 Then, Choose your Controllino Board which must have the RS485 pinouts

 Download the included .etmp HMI file into a weintek compatible screen, and connect COM2 to RS485 pins on the CONTROLLINO.
 You may modify the COM port and it should still work.
+As long as the appropriate 2W 485 pins are connected, with the screen configured to 9600 8N1.